 Open borders, reciprocal sympathy between Russians and foreign citizens in the past two decades have led to the conclusion of thousands of happy marriages.
 However, according to our practice as divorce lawyers in Russia , not all of them managed, due to various reasons, such as isolation from the native environment, inability to adapt to new realities, difficulties in understanding the customs and language acquisition difficulties, to find family idyll abroad.
 After all, as the proverb says: “In every ointment there is a fly.”

-Termination of “mixed marriages” in principle and divorce in particular – is a complex process involving many nuances of international law and family law in Russia.
+Termination of “mixed marriages” in principle and divorce in particular – is a complex process involving many nuances of family law in Russia.
 Many people know that a divorce may take years to happen, and it also consists of many legal aspects and procedures that an inexpert person cannot simply master and apply on his own.

 Whereas your own life is at stake, your often young and best years, and the possibility of a new start in your life.